GradByte/TransientDomainDetector/README.md

 Real-time pre-screening and early warning system for potential transient domains - ultra-short-lived malicious domains that exist for less than 24 hours and evade traditional DNS monitoring.
 Provides first-line detection and risk assessment to enable comprehensive transient domain tracking.

+**Inspired by:** [DarkDNS: Revisiting the Value of Rapid Zone Update](https://doi.org/10.1145/3646547.3689021) (Sommese et al., IMC 2024)
+**Data Source:** [OpenINTEL ZoneStream](https://openintel.nl/data/zonestream/) - Public feed of newly registered domains from CT logs

 ## 🎯 What Are Transient Domains?

-**Transient domains** are domain names that are registered and deleted within a 24-hour period, making them invisible to conventional security monitoring tools that rely on daily zone file snapshots.
+**Transient domains** are domain names that are registered and deleted within a 24-hour period, making them invisible to conventional security monitoring tools that rely on daily zone file snapshots (such as ICANN's CZDS - Centralized Zone Data Service).

-### Key Characteristics
+### Key Characteristics (from DarkDNS Research)

-- ⏱️ **Ultra-short-lived**: Exist for less than one day (often <6 hours)
+- ⏱️ **Ultra-short-lived**: Over 50% disappear within their first 6 hours of existence
-- 🚨 **Almost always malicious**: Used for phishing, spam, fraud, and other attacks
+- 🚨 **Predominantly malicious**: Registrars confirm they are "mostly likely malicious" - used for phishing, spam, credit card fraud, and abuse
-- 👻 **Invisible**: Fall entirely between consecutive daily zone updates
+- 👻 **Invisible to daily monitoring**: Fall entirely between consecutive 24-hour zone snapshots
-- 🔒 **Quickly removed**: Registrars delete them upon detecting abuse
+- 🔒 **Quickly removed**: Registrars delete them upon detecting abuse, suspicious payments, or fraud
-- 📊 **Significant blind spot**: Traditional threat intelligence misses most of them
+- 📊 **Massive blind spot**: Even with best available public data, only ~30% are detected

 ### The Problem

-Research shows that **tens of thousands** of transient domains are registered every month, with more than half disappearing within 6 hours.
-These domains represent a critical blind spot in cybersecurity:
+According to the **DarkDNS paper** (Sommese et al., IMC 2024):

+- **68,042 transient domains** identified over just 3 months (Nov 2023 - Jan 2024)
+- **42,358 confirmed transient domains** after validation with RDAP data
+- **At least 1%** of newly registered domains are transient and never appear in CZDS snapshots
+- **Only 5%** of transient domains are caught by blocklists
+- **94%** of flagged transient domains appear on blocklists only **after deletion** (too late)
+- Even commercial passive DNS feeds (DomainTools SIE) combined with CT logs still miss significant portions

+**Critical Visibility Gap**:
-- Traditional DNS monitoring relies on **daily snapshots** and misses them entirely
+- Traditional DNS monitoring relies on **daily snapshots** and completely misses transient domains
-- Commercial threat intelligence feeds capture **only a fraction**
+- Commercial threat intelligence captures only a **fraction** of them
 - Security teams have **no real-time visibility** into these threats
-- By the time they're detected, they're already gone
+- By the time they're detected (if ever), they're already gone
+- Each registrar independently fights the same threats as attackers move between registrars

 ### Our Solution